Deoxygenation

 Deoxygenation is a chemical reaction involving the removal of oxygen atoms from a molecule.
 The term also refers to the removal of molecular oxygen (O_{2}) from gases and solvents, a step in air-free technique and gas purifiers.
 As applied to organic compounds, deoxygenation is a component of fuels production as well a type of reaction employed in organic synthesis, e.g. of pharmaceuticals.

+Compounds with an oxygen atom removed can be described as "desoxy-" or "deoxy-" relative to the original compound, for instance deoxyribose or desoxymescaline.

 Deoxygenation of C-O bonds

 With replacement by H_{2}

 The main examples involving the replacement of an oxo group by two hydrogen atoms (A=O → AH_{2}) are hydrogenolysis.
 Typical examples use metal catalysts and H_{2} as the reagent.
 Conditions are typically more forcing than hydrogenation.

 Stoichiometric reactions that effect deoxygenation include the Wolff–Kishner reduction for aryl ketones.
 The replacement of a hydroxyl group by hydrogen (A-OH → A-H) is the point of the Barton–McCombie deoxygenation and the Markó–Lam deoxygenation.